prebid/prebid.github.io/download.md

 {: .lead :}
 Alternatively, you can build Prebid.js from the source code.
 For instructions, see the [Prebid.js README on GitHub](https://github.com/prebid/Prebid.js/blob/master/README.md).

+---

+## Embedded Popularity Application

+{: .lead :}
+Check out this application that can take output of our integration monitoring tool and display the popularity of various modules:

+<iframe src="https://blank-app-z0b67gk9kqo.streamlit.app/" width="90%" height="600" style="border:none;"></iframe>